cspjst/SNOC/README.md

     printf("%s\n", id);                  /* → count */
 }
 ```
 Without marking, the view would contain only the final `sno_span` match ("ount").
-The mark provides an explicit anchor—like placing a flag at the base of a snow‑capped peak before ascending—enabling reliable capture of compound tokens (identifiers, quoted strings, delimited fields) without hidden state or grouping syntax.
+The mark provides an explicit anchor enabling reliable capture of compound tokens (identifiers, quoted strings, delimited fields) without hidden state or grouping syntax.

 This model preserves SNOBOL's capture semantics while making the mechanics visible and debuggable.
 The programmer controls exactly where capture begins; the library handles only the mechanical copy.

-## 1.4 Composition Idioms
+### 1.4 Composition Idioms

 Patterns compose through C's native boolean operators.
 The semantics are deliberately minimal: